There are four main study abroad expenses that you must budget for: tuition, airfare, program fees, and miscellaneous

 G.I.
 Bill benefits can often be used to pay for study abroad costs.
 Meet with Cascadia’s VA Certifying Officer for more information. (http://www.cascadia.edu/current/vets.aspx)

 For quarter-long WCCCSA programs, WCCCSA awards two $1,000 scholarships to program

 Rules of the Scholarship:

-- Students must have applied to the study abroad program and paid the deposit in order to be eligible to apply for this scholarship.
+- Students must be approved for the study abroad program and paid the deposit in order to be eligible for this scholarship.

-- Each scholarship recipient must agree to help WCCCSA promote the Study Abroad program after they complete the program.
-The assignment given to them will require no more than 4 hours work and will be a project mutually agreed upon by both the award recipient and a WCCCSA campus representative.
-Projects may include (but not be limited to) tasks such as sharing of photos and personal reflections of their program, help with orientation of the next program, talking with classes at their school to help promote the program, making a video to help promote study abroad, visiting other nearby campuses to talk about the program, etc.
+- Scholarship recipient may be asked to help WCCCSA promote the Study Abroad program after they complete the program.
+Possible projects may include (but not be limited to) tasks such as sharing of photos and personal reflections of their program, help with orientation of the next program, talking with classes at their school to help promote the program, making a video to help promote study abroad, visiting other nearby campuses to talk about the program, etc.